goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 $rsaCert = [System.Security.Cryptography.X509Certificates.RSACertificateExtensions]::GetRSAPrivateKey($cert)
 $fileName = $rsaCert.key.UniqueName

-#if you have multiple SharePoint servers in the farm, you need to export certificate by Export-PfxCertificate and import certificate to all other SharePoint servers in the farm by Import-PfxCertificate and apply the same permissions as below.
+#If you have multiple SharePoint servers in the farm, you need to export certificate by Export-PfxCertificate and import certificate to all other SharePoint servers in the farm by Import-PfxCertificate and apply the same permissions as below.

 #After certificate is successfully imported to SharePoint Server, we will need to grant access permission to certificate private key.

 $path = "$env:ALLUSERSPROFILE\Microsoft\Crypto\RSA\MachineKeys\$fileName"
 $permissions = Get-Acl -Path $path

-#Please replace the <web application pool account> with real application pool account of your web application
+#Please replace the <web application pool account> with the real application pool account of your web application.
 $access_rule = New-Object System.Security.AccessControl.FileSystemAccessRule("$($env:computername)\WSS_WPG", 'Read', 'None', 'None', 'Allow')
 $permissions.AddAccessRule($access_rule)
 Set-Acl -Path $path -AclObject $permissions